Minirail: Saint Helen's Island (Yellow)

 The Saint Helen's Island Yellow Minirail ran around a 1.1 mi loop on the south end of the island with two stations: Metro and Place des nation (that connected with the Metro, Blue Minirail, and the Expo Express).
 After leaving the latter station the route swung over a corner of Swan Lake.
-Both this and the La Ronde loop were built by Mojan Ltée.
 It ceased operation when the Saint Helen's Island section of Man and His World closed in late 1981, and then later demolished in the mid-1980s.